 Settling in is an unusual feeling, don’t you think?
-A new apartment and a new city is finally starting to feel like home, but there is still a bit of nostalgia for the places you’ll never live again.
+A new apartment and a new city are finally starting to feel like home, but there is still a bit of nostalgia for the places you’ll never live again.
 My college house (and college, for that matter) has been left behind and now that summer is coming to a close, classes are starting again.
 The school year is beginning, and for the first time in my life that I can remember…I’m not starting classes too.

 Instead, I’m sitting on my patio at home, sipping coffee and looking at our calming view of the Puget Sound, and enjoying my favorite spot in the house, writing a post to you.
 Let me just say: Our patio is seriously awesome.
 Super comfy futon, cute yellow trunk/coffee table, dining set, herb garden, twinkle lights, and flowers – what more could a girl want on her patio?

-And the best part is that I can work from my patio, my kitchen, and my local coffee shop; on this Monday that’s the first day of school for so many, I’m instead on my own, teaching myself the things I need to move me forward, to my next step.
+And the best part is that I can work from my patio, my kitchen, and my local coffee shop.
+On this Monday that’s the first day of school for so many, I’m instead on my own, teaching myself the things I need to move me forward, to my next step.
 I’m my own teacher and student, but also a peer of each and every person striving to do the same thing.
 School ends – but it doesn’t really.
 We graduate into the longterm education of life.

 Also – these have NO SUGAR.
 All the sweetness comes from the bananas, so make sure you use the super ripe ones.
 Check out the clearance section of your grocery store.
 A lot of times they’ll have already ripe bananas for way discounted prices.
 And for these muffins, you want the bananas almost black.

 So today, on the first day of school, I challenge you: teach yourself something today.

 P.S.
 If you’ve never baked Paleo or made banana bread…I know of something you could totally teach yourself: